 By 2014, she had been appointed to the Rainforest Alliance’s board of directors, commenting, “I look forward to calling upon my experience not only as an international spokesperson but as an entrepreneur and global citizen to support the Rainforest Alliance’s on-the-ground efforts.”

-In 2002, Bündchen started creating her own range of eco-friendly Ipanema sandals, owned by Brazilian footwear brand Grendene, which is reported to have sold up to 25 million pairs each year across 150 countries, with the proceeds from sales channelled into different environmentally focused charities each collection.
-In fact, by 2013, her line comprised more than 60 per cent of Grendene’s annual exports of A$330 million – Bündchen clearly knows how to make things sell.
+In 2002, Bündchen started creating her own range of eco-friendly Ipanema sandals, owned by Brazilian footwear brand Grendene, which is reported to have sold up to 25 million pairs each year across 150 countries, with the proceeds from sales channeled into different environmentally focused charities each collection.
+In fact, by 2013, her line comprised more than 60 per cent of Grendene’s annual exports of US$234.8 million – Bündchen clearly knows how to make things sell.

 In September 2017, Bündchen was invited by the UN and French President Emmanuel Macron to speak about deforestation in the Amazon at a meeting of the Global Pact for the Environment.
 “For many years, I didn’t know what my voice was or how to use it, so to be speaking alongside world leaders about a cause I am deeply passionate about is really motivating,” she told Marie Claire of the event.